Kennedy Chandler

-In his only season at Tennessee, Chandler was named to the Second Team All-SEC and the SEC All-Freshman Team.
-He was drafted 38th overall in the 2022 NBA draft by the San Antonio Spurs, but was later traded to the Grizzlies.
+In his only season at Tennessee, Chandler was named to second-team All-Southeastern Conference (SEC) and the SEC all-freshman team.
+He was drafted with the 38th overall pick in the 2022 NBA draft by the San Antonio Spurs, but was later traded to the Grizzlies.

 High school career

 Chandler began playing varsity basketball for Briarcrest Christian School in Eads, Tennessee while in eighth grade.
 As a freshman, he came off the bench and helped his team reach the Division II-AA semifinals.
 In his sophomore season, Chandler averaged 19.5 points, four rebounds and 3.1 assists per game.
 He led Briarcrest to the DII-AA state title, earning tournament most valuable player honors after scoring 20 points in a 65–54 win over Brentwood Academy.
 He was named DII-AA Tennessee Mr. Basketball.
 After the season, Chandler won the Nike Elite Youth Basketball League Peach Jam with Mokan Elite.
 As a junior, he averaged 22.2 points, 4.3 assists and 2.6 steals per game, leading his team to a state runner-up finish and being named DII-AA Tennessee Mr. Basketball for his second straight year.
 Chandler transferred to Sunrise Christian Academy in Bel Aire, Kansas for his senior season to help prepare for the college level.
 As a senior, he averaged 14.8 points, 4.2 rebounds and 3.3 steals per game, leading his team to a 21–4 record.
 Chandler was named to the rosters for the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit.